mahmoud1yaser/Equalizer-Studio/README.md

 > 4. Plot the signal in Frequency Domain as Spectrogram Graph where you can show/hide it

-> 5. Switch to general equalizier mode
+> 5. Switch to general equalizer mode

 > 6. Switch to music mode where you can remove audio instruments from the audio